solpr/solpr/README.md

-## Motivated agronomist and currently a Data Science student seeking a job / internship in a related discipline as a junior position to gain hands-on experience.!!
+## Data driven agronomist and want to solve agricltural and other problems based on data.!!

 - ⚡ I’m currently learning new things 🤣
 - 👯 I’m looking to collaborate with other content creators